-When a loved one dies in England or Wales, you will need to release any funds that are being held in their bank account/s.
-You may need to obtain a Grant of Probate to do this, although it depends on the amount of money in the accounts.
+When a loved one dies in England or Wales, you will need to notufy their bank and release any funds that are being held in their bank account/s.
+You may need to obtain a Grant of Probate to do this, but it depends on the amount of money in the accounts.

-A Grant of Probate is not needed where there is a joint bank account, as the funds will pass automatically to the surviving person.
+A Grant of Probate is not needed for joint bank accounts, as the funds will pass automatically to the surviving person.

 Closing a Loved One’s Bank Account

-When someone dies, you need to notify their bank.
-This is normally done by the Executor of the Will is usually responsible for closing the deceased's bank account.
+The Executor of the Will is usually responsible for closing the deceased's bank account.
 If there is not a valid Will or the Executors are unwilling to act, it should be done by the Administrator of the Estate, who is typically the main Beneficiary.
 For details see Executor and Administrator Duties explained.

 Once the bank has been notified of the death, the account will be frozen.
 After this you will need to release the funds.
 The way in which you do this will depend upon how much money is being held.

 If there is a small amount of money in the account, the bank may release the funds immediately.
-Each bank has their own guidelines, so it’s difficult to say exactly how much this might be.
-You will need to check with each bank as to what their limit is, which generally varies between £15,000 and £50,000, so you will need to check with the bank in question.
+Each bank has their own threshold for Probate, which varies between £15,000 and £50,000, so you will need to check with the bank in question.
 We have put together a list of the main Bank Limits for Probate.

-If the amount of money held with the bank exceeds their limit, they will want to see a Grant of Probate first.
+If the amount of money held with the bank exceeds their limit, they will want to see a Grant of Probate before releasing any money.
 This is because the bank has a responsibility to release the funds to the right person.
-If a mistake is made, it will be held accountable.
-To prevent such a risk, the bank will not release the funds without seeing the Grant of Probate, as this verifies who is legally permitted to deal with the deceased person’s money.
+If a mistake is made, the bank will be held accountable.
+The Grant of Probate verifies who is legally permitted to deal with the deceased person’s money.